gabfl/dbschema/README.md

 For each database, you need to have a migration path (setting `path` in the migration file).

 Within that path you need to create one folder per migration.
-This folder needs to contain a file called `up.sql` with the SQL queries.
+This folder must contain a file called `up.sql` with the SQL queries and optionally a file called `down.sql` for rollbacks.

 ```
 /path/to/migrations/db1/
 |-- migration1/
 |   |-- up.sql
+|   |-- down.sql
 |-- migration2/
 |   |-- up.sql
 |...